If you lose job-based health insurance, you have 2 main options:

 Yes.
 But if you’re offered coverage through your spouse’s job, you aren’t eligible for premium tax credits or other savings on a Marketplace plan – even if you don’t accept the offer.

 You can buy a Marketplace plan to provide coverage until your new job-based insurance starts.
 Until then, you can qualify for savings on a Marketplace plan based on your income.

-As long as you don’t have another offer of health insurance that qualifies as minimum essential coverage, you can enroll in a Marketplace plan and may be eligible for premium tax credits and other savings based on your income.
+As long as you don’t have another offer of qualifying health coverage, you can enroll in a Marketplace plan and may be eligible for premium tax credits and other savings based on your income.